How to Unblock Websites: A Complete Guide

 4. Changing DNS Settings

-By changing your DNS settings to a public DNS service like Cloudflare’s (1.1.1.1) or Google DNS (8.8.8.8), you can bypass certain DNS-based blocks.
+Switching your DNS to a public service like Cloudflare (1.1.1.1) or Google DNS (8.8.8.8) can help bypass DNS-based blocks imposed by networks.

-- How to do it: Go to your network settings and replace your DNS server with 1.1.1.1 (Cloudflare) or 8.8.8.8 (Google).
-This can help unblock some websites.
+- How to do it: Go to your network settings and replace the DNS server with a public DNS.
+This allows some blocked websites to load normally.

 5. Using a URL Shortener